-5. Our approach to answering your concern or complaint
+Our approach to answering your concern or complaint

-- 5.1 We will consider all your concerns and complaints in an open and fair way. - 5.2 At all times the school will respect the rights and feelings of those involved and make every effort to protect confidential information. - 5.3 Timescales for dealing with your concerns or complaints may need to be extended following discussion with you. - 5.4 We may ask for advice from the Local Authority or Diocesan Authority where appropriate. - 5.5 Some types of concern or complaint may raise issues that have to be dealt with in another way (other than this complaints policy); in which case we will explain why this is so, and will tell you what steps will be taken. - 5.6 The Governing Body will keep the records of documents used to investigate your concern or complaint for seven years after it has been dealt with.
-Records will be kept in school and reviewed by the Governing Body after seven years to decide if they need to be kept for longer. - 5.7 Complaints that are made anonymously will be recorded but investigation will be at the discretion of the school depending on the nature of the complaint. - 5.8 Where complaints are considered to have been made only to cause harm or offence to individuals or the school, the Governing Body will ensure that records are kept of the investigations that are made and what actions are taken, including the reasons for 'no action'.
+- We will consider all your concerns and complaints in an open and fair way. - At all times, the school will respect the rights and feelings of all those involved and make every effort to protect confidential information. - Timescales for dealing with your concerns or complaints may need to be extended following discussion with you. - We may ask for advice from the local authority where appropriate. - Some types of concern or complaint may raise issues that have to be dealt with in another way (other than this complaints policy), in which case we will explain why this is so, and will tell you what steps will be taken.
+Examples of these concerns are listed in the introduction - The governing body will keep the records of documents used to investigate your concern or complaint for seven years after it has been dealt with.
+Records will be kept in school and reviewed by the governing body after seven years to decide if they need to be kept for longer. - Complaints that are made anonymously will be recorded but investigation will be at the discretion of the school depending on the nature of the complaint. - Where complaints are considered to have been made only to cause harm or offence to individuals or the school, the governing body will ensure that records are kept of the investigations that are made and what actions are taken, including the reasons for 'no action.'

-6. Answering your concern or complaint
+Answering your concern or complaint

-6.1 The chart in Appendix A shows what may happen when you make a complaint or raise a concern.
 There are up to three Stages: A, B and C. Most complaints can be resolved at Stages A or B. You can bring a relative or companion to support you at any time during the process but you will be expected to speak for yourself.
-However, we

-- recognise that when the complainant is a pupil it is reasonable for the companion to speak on their behalf and/or to advise the pupil. - As far as possible, your concern or complaint will be dealt with on a confidential basis.
-However, there could be occasions when the person dealing with your concern or complaint will need to consider whether anyone else within the school needs to know about your concern or complaint, so as to address it appropriately. - 6.3 If you are a pupil under 16 and wish to raise a concern or bring a complaint we will ask for your permission before we involve your parent(s) or carer(s).
+However, we recognise that when the complainant is a pupil it is reasonable for the companion to speak on their behalf and/or to advise the pupil.

+As far as possible, your concern or complaint will be dealt with on a confidential basis.
+However, there could be occasions when the person dealing with your concern or complaint will need to consider whether anyone else within the school needs to know about your concern or complaint, to address it appropriately.

+If you are a pupil under 16 and wish to raise a concern or bring a complaint, we will ask for your permission before we involve your parent(s) or carer(s).
 If you are a pupil under 16 and are involved in a complaint in any other way, we may ask your parent(s) or carer(s) to become involved and attend any discussion or interview with you.